v-fearam/msbuild-examples/rest-api-client-generation/README.md

   }
 ```

-- We need to change the MSBuild instructions to call our task and generate the code which will allow us to compile and execute.
+- We need to change the MSBuild instructions to call our task and generate the code.
 Edit PetRestApiClient.csproj

   1. Register to the MSBuild custom task